Andrea Biglia: Life

 He was born in Milan, and became an Augustinian hermit in 1412.
 After time studying in Padua he came to the Santo Spirito, Florence in 1418.

 In 1423 he moved to Bologna, and by the end of the 1420s, after a period at Pavia.
 He was teaching at the University of Siena, having left Bologna because of anti-papal feeling in 1428.
 There he died of the plague in 1435.

 Associations

-An early influence was Gasparino Barzizza at Padua, and Sicco Polento, another pupil there, became a friend.
+An early influence was Gasparino Barzizza at Padua, and Sicco Polenton, another pupil there, became a friend.
 Biglia in Florence met the humanist circle including Ambrogio Traversari: others were Giovanni Aurispa, Leonardo Bruni and Niccolò Niccoli.
 In Bologna he associated with Niccolò Albergati.
 There he encountered Aurispa again, and the other humanists Leon Battista Alberti, Giovanni Lamola, Antonio Panormita, and Giovanni Toscanella.
 His interest in Islamic history was stimulated by the 1432 visit to Siena of Sigismund of Hungary.